ianyepan/ianyepan.github.io/_posts/2021-05-12-my-first-linux-experience.md

 Currently, I'm Arch Linux on WSL2 and always have Ubuntu 20.04 as my backup plan.
-In fact, I'm writing this very blog post in Ubuntu because there are some weird issues going on with Arch + WSL2.
+In fact, I'm writing this very blog post in Ubuntu because there are some weird issues going on with WSL2 Arch and Ruby gems.